nicholasalexander-knect365/drupal-wordpress-migrator/README.md

 9. Content only can be replaced with replaceContent.php.
 NB: this rereads the Drupal source and replaces all posts in Wordpress.
 ANY CHANGES made in Wordpress since the migration WILL BE OVERWRITTEN.

->	php replaceContent.php --project=tuauto --wordpressPath=/home/nicholas/Dev/wordpress/tuauto --clean
+`$ php replaceContent.php --project=tuauto --wordpressPath=/home/nicholas/Dev/wordpress/tuauto --clean`

 DBUG: --init did not seem to work (wordpress has data in it error)